kivy/kivy/doc/sources/gettingstarted/properties.rst

     Using Kivy's Properties

-Kivy introduce a new way of declaring the properties within a class.
+Kivy introduces a new way of declaring the properties within a class.
 Before::

     class MyClass(object):